Pico Far East Holdings Limited

 Pico Far East Holdings Limited is an event marketing company founded in 1969 by Chia Siong Lim, was named Pico Art Studio.
 It Incorporated in Singapore as a private limited company delivering exhibition stand-building work.
 It was listed on the Hong Kong Stock Exchange under the name Pico Far East Holdings Limited, the chairman of the group is Lawrence Chia.

 History

 Pico was founded in 1969, it is a global agency with some 2,500 staff in 35 offices located in major cities around the world.
 Pico is building large operations and production facilities in Beijing and Shanghai called Pico Creative Centres.
+There is a Pico Creative Centre in Singapore as well.
 The bulk of Pico's work has involved designing and building exhibition stands and managing and providing services at mega-events like World Expos or Olympic Games.

 Stock exchange

 Pico has been listed on the Hong Kong Stock Exchange (SEHK: 0752) since 1992, and their associate Pico (Thailand) Public Company Limited has been listed on Thailand’s MAI (SET: PICO) since 2004.